mailjet/api-documentation/guides/_newsletter.md

  - <code>3</code> : A/X tesring

-##Segmentation
+## Segmentation

-Our <code>[/contactfilter](/email-api/v3/contactfilter/)</code> resource allows you to send campaigns to certain subsets of your contact lists.
+Our <code>[/contactfilter](/reference/email/segmentation/)</code> resource allows you to send campaigns to certain subsets of your contact lists.
 A filter can be applied to any contact metadata that you defined, like age, gender, and location.

-###Prerequisites
+### Prerequisites

 In order to use a contact filter, you must add additional data to your contacts.
-Please refer to the [personalisation](#personalisation-add-contact-properties) to see how this is done.
+Please refer to the [Personalization](#personalization-add-contact-properties) section to see how this is done.
 You also have to create a contact list, because contact filters are applied to a contact list via the <code>/campaigndraft</code> resource.

-###How does it work?
+### How does it work?

 Mailjet allows you to segment a list of contacts by creating a ContactFilter resource.
 This resource has a property called expression and it is the value of this property that is used to filter a list of contacts.
 You can create simple expressions using the <code>=</code>, <code><</code>, <code>></code> and <code>!=</code> operators: